MeninaChimp/redis-adapter/README.md

 if you want to use JDK Serializer, you can follow the way below:

 ```
 	@Bean
 	public Serializer jdkSerializer(){
 		return new JdkSerializer();
 	}
 ```

+maybe you want to extend the implemention for serializer, the redis-adapter support you do this. you can extends SerializerAdapter and implement the abstract method doSerialize/doDeserialize, now, you inject your implemention to spring container, the redis-adapter will use your implemention to serialize business object.

-if you do not want to use RoundRobinBalance, there is another implement for LB:
+if you do not want to use RoundRobinBalance, there is another implemention for LB:

 ```
 	@Bean